 - Observe wildlife in the only sanctuary operated by the Maryland Department of Resources: the Merkle State Wildlife Sanctuary & Visitor’s Center.
 The refuge covers 1,670 acres and is home to the largest concentration of Canada geese on the Chesapeake Bay’s western shore.
 This unique natural space is an excellent spot for birding, hiking, and wildlife spotting.

-- The attractions at family-friendly Cosca Regional Park make it an excellent choice for a day trip or a weekend adventure.
+- Attractions at family-friendly Cosca Regional Park make it an excellent choice for a day trip or a weekend adventure.
 With group campsites, a nature center with plenty of learning opportunities, and specialized nature programs run by staff, the park is packed with opportunities to expose children to the wild outdoors.

 - Dig into history, literally, at Dinosaur Park in Laurel.
 The park works to preserve, protect, and interpret the paleontological resources of the region through research, fossil deposit management, and hands-on public programming.
 Archaeologists at the site protect a rare group of fossils from the Cretaceous period, about 115 million years ago.